Summary

 ---|---|---|---|

-Global Parameters | global-parameters | One of the parameters must originate from x-speakeasy-globals . | |
+Global parameters | global-parameters | One of the parameters must originate from x-speakeasy-globals . | |

-Event Streaming | eventstream | One of the response must use the text/event-stream content type. | |
+Event streaming | eventstream | One of the responses must use the text/event-stream content type. | |

 Pagination | pagination | x-speaskeasy-pagination must be set for the operation. | |